veekshith-gandhi/data-base-book/sql/aggregation.md

 - JSON Aggregation Functions (For handling JSON data)
 - String Aggregation using STRING_AGG() (PostgreSQL, SQL Server)
 - Pivoting Data using PIVOT (SQL Server)

+1. SELECT category, SUM(price) AS total_sales
+   FROM sales
+   GROUP BY category
+   HAVING total_sales > 5000;  -- ❌ Incorrect

+2. SELECT category, SUM(price) AS total_sales
+   FROM sales
+   GROUP BY category
+   HAVING SUM(price) > 5000;

+### Why?
+- SQL processes HAVING before SELECT, so total_sales alias does not yet exist when HAVING runs.
+- You must use SUM(price) > 5000 instead of total_sales > 5000.